FUNCTIONAL MEDICINE SOLUTIONS FOR

 FUNCTIONAL MEDICINE SOLUTIONS FOR IBS

 Your 'new patient' functional medicine appointment will be an hour long.
 If you are out of state (or out of the country), our clinic offers functional medicine consultations with Dr. Lum.

-During this appointment a full patient history, symptom list, family history and complete supplement and medicine list is assessed.
+During this appointment, a full patient history, symptom list, family history, and complete supplement and medicine list are assessed.

 If you need testing, many kits can be sent directly to your home for collection and our testing is run through your health insurance.

 Many of my patients suffering from IBS have had a full resolution of symptoms.